ashmitg/grpleads/README.md

 - **React.js**: A JavaScript library for building user interfaces, used for the frontend of the CRM application.
 - **Node.js**: A JavaScript runtime used for building the server-side logic and API endpoints.
 - **OAuth2**: Standardized protocol used for secure authorization and authentication.
-- **Nodemailer**: Node.js module used for sending emails.
+- **Gmail NPM package**: Module by google to send emails using oauth2.
-- **Bootstrap**: Frontend framework used for responsive and mobile-first design.
+- **Chakra**: Frontend framework used for responsive and mobile-first design.
+- **react-spreadsheet-import**: Open source react csv importer [react-spreadsheet-import](https://github.com/UgnisSoftware/react-spreadsheet-import)
 ### Installation

 1. Clone the repository: